kinode-dao/kinode-book/src/cookbook/file_transfer.md

 In this entry you're going to be building a file transfer app, letting nodes download files from a public directory.
 It will use the vfs to read and write files, and will spin up worker processes for the transfer.

-This guide assumes a basic understanding of nectar process building, some familiarity with necdev, requests and responses, and some knowledge of rust syntax.
+This guide assumes a basic understanding of nectar process building, some familiarity with `kit`, requests and responses, and some knowledge of rust syntax.

 ## Contents